Laser Vision Correction

-The Laser Vision Correction Center at New York Eye and Ear Infirmary of Mount Sinai uses the most advanced surgical technology and techniques to treat nearsightedness, farsightedness and astigmatism, helping to eliminate the need for eyeglasses and contact lenses in many individuals.
-Our board-certified ophthalmologists are leaders in the field of refractive (laser vision correction) surgery, teaching the technique to other physicians across the country and serving as investigators in clinical research to improve the efficiency, quality and outcomes of vision correction surgery.
+The Laser Vision Correction Center at New York Eye and Ear Infirmary of Mount Sinai (NYEE) uses the most advanced technologies and techniques to treat nearsightedness, farsightedness, and astigmatism, with the goal of eliminating the need for eyeglasses and contact lenses.
+Our board-certified ophthalmologists are leaders in the field of refractive (laser vision correction) surgery, teaching the technique to other physicians around the country and serving as investigators in clinical research to improve vision correction surgery.

-LASIK (laser assisted in situ keratomileusis) is the most commonly performed type of laser refractive surgery.
-Ophthalmologists at the Laser Vison Correction Center have been performing LASIK for over 20 years.
+Laser assisted in situ keratomileusis (LASIK) is the most commonly performed type of laser refractive surgery.
+Ophthalmologists at the Laser Vision Correction Center have been performing LASIK for more than 20 years.
 This technique allows surgeons to reshape the cornea (with the help of a special flap-cutting laser) by removing corneal tissue without disrupting the surface of the eye.
 LASIK is effective in bringing most patients to 20/20 vision or better with minimal complications and side effects.
-The later may include dry eye and blurriness, which usually disappear within weeks.
+If side effects do develop, they could include dry eye and blurriness, which usually disappear within weeks.

-- Photorefractive keratectomy (PRK), where the surgeon scrapes away the superficial corneal cells (epithelium) mechanically and then treats the cornea with the excimer laser that safely and accurately delivers the precise number of laser pulses to achieve the desired corneal flattening.
+- Photorefractive keratectomy (PRK).
+In this procedure, the surgeon scrapes away the superficial corneal cells (epithelium) mechanically and then treats the cornea with the excimer laser that safely and accurately delivers the precise number of laser pulses to achieve the desired corneal flattening.
 The entire treatment of both eyes is usually completed within 10 minutes.
 While the corneal surface is healing over the course of two to three days, mild pain and blurred vision may result.